makerfactoryio/docs/docs/development-boards/sensorio/hardware-overview.md

 ##Hardware description

-In order to maximize the flexibility of use for different applications, all the expansion interfaces have software-configurable support for 3.3V and 5V boards, providing compatibility for more than 500+ different expansion boards available in the market from different manufacturers.
+In order to maximize the flexibility of use for different applications, all the expansion interfaces have software-configurable support for 3.3V and 5V boards, providing compatibility for more than 500+ different expansion boards available in the market from various manufacturers.

-The core of the SensorIO board is the [*STM32F413ZH*](https://www.st.com/en/microcontrollers/stm32f413zh.html), a powerful *ARM Cortex&reg;-M4* MCU with a very rich set of peripherals presented into a 144-balls 10x10mm BGA chip.
+The core of the SensorIO board is the *ST-Micro* [*STM32F413ZH*](https://www.st.com/en/microcontrollers/stm32f413zh.html), a powerful *ARM Cortex&reg;-M4* MCU with a very rich set of peripherals presented into a 144-balls 10x10mm BGA chip.

 ![Features Front](../../images/sensorio/SensorIO-features-front.png)
 <img src="/images/sensorio/SensorIO-features-back.png"  width="85%">